 Kalanchoe beharensis cv.
 ‘Fang’

-Kalanchoe beharensis Drake is the correct and accepted scientific name for this species of Kalanchoe.
+Kalanchoe beharensis Drake is the accepted scientific name for this species of Kalanchoe.
 It was named and described by Emmanuel Drake del Castillo in Bulletin du Muséum d’Histoire Naturelle (Paris) in 1903.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

-I bought my Kalanchoe beharensis cv.
-‘Fang’ on August 25, 2012, from Lowe’s in Greenville, Mississippi while living at the mansion in Leland.
+I brought my Kalanchoe beharensis cv.
+‘Fang’ on home August 25 in 2012 from Lowe’s in Greenville, Mississippi while living at the mansion in Leland.
 There were three plants in the pot.
 The plant was grown by Altman Plants and the label said: